Why Cash Flow Is Important for Your Small Businesses

 Types of cash flow statements

-Formatting-wise, indirect cash flow statements start by listing your net income at the top of the sheet.
-Direct cash flow statements don't list net income and instead simply list each cash transaction in order by date.
+Direct cash flow statements are the simplest cash flow statements.
+These statements only show your physical cash transactions and don't list your net income at the top of the sheet.
+Instead, these statements just list each cash transaction in order by date.

 Want help from an accountant who can draw up and analyze a new statement of cash flows?
 Scan our favorite virtual and outsourced accounting services for small businesses.